Banno Marketing FAQ

 Digital banking ads are built using predefined templates created to flow seamlessly into your users’ dashboards.
 A simple form setup allows you to easily adjust text and images and set links to pages of your website, external URLs, features within digital banking, or SSO integrations.

-For more information, see Creating digital banking ads
+For more information and image guidelines, see Creating digital banking ads.

 Website ads are built through an HTML WYSIWYG editor—a system in which text and images can be edited in a format that resembles its final appearance—using defined templates that match your website styles and branding.